 (2) A red reflector on the rear of a type that shall be visible from all distances from one hundred feet to six hundred feet to the rear when directly in front of lawful lower beams of head lamps on a motor vehicle;

 (3) A light emitting either flashing or steady red light visible from a distance of five hundred (500) feet to the rear shall be used in addition to the reflector.
 If the red light performs as a reflector such that it is visible as specified in (2) above, it shall satisfy the requirement for a reflector.

 (B) Additional lights and reflectors may be used in addition to those required under part (A) above except that red lights and reflectors shall not be used on the front of the bicycle nor shall white or colorless lights or reflectors be used on the rear of the bicycle.

-(C) Every bicycle shall be equipped with an adequate brake when used on a
+(C) Every bicycle shall be equipped with an adequate brake when used on a street or highway.

 373.07 BICYCLE OPERATION ON ROADWAY.

 (A) Every person operating a bicycle upon a roadway shall ride as near to the right side of the roadway as practicable obeying all traffic rules applicable to vehicles and exercising due care when passing a standing vehicle or one proceeding in the same direction.

 (B) This section does not require a person operating a bicycle to ride at the edge of the roadway when it is unreasonable or unsafe to do so.
 Conditions that may require riding away from the edge of the roadway include when necessary to avoid fixed or moving objects, parked or moving vehicles, surface hazards, or if it is otherwise unsafe or impracticable to do so, including if the lane is too narrow for the bicycle and an overtaking vehicle to travel safely side by side within the lane.
 (See Note 6.)